bhisaac/5eFP/5eFP-SRD.md

 **_Encounter_.** An encounter is a significant event within the game where the outcome of events is uncertain and is measured in rounds.
 PCs are awarded ⛁ when an encounter ends.

-**_Encounter Map_.** Set up a 14-square by 14-square encounter map on one side of the exploration map when an encounter is revealed.
+**_Encounter Map_.** Set up a 14-square by 14-square encounter map near the exploration map when an encounter is revealed.
 Unlike other maps, you do not cover this map with obscuring map tiles.

-**_Obscuring Map Tiles_.** At the beginning of the game, each world map tile is covered by a two-sided opaque obscuring map tile.
-The underside of each obscuring map tile may illustrate one or more symbols.
-These symbols might include a foothold, setting handbook requirement, treasure, or resources.
+**_Obscuring Map Tiles_.** Obscuring map tiles are two-sided opaque map tiles that cover unexplored areas of a map or may represent areas of magical darkness.

 **_Story Directions_.** The world map has four cardinal directions: North (N), South (S), East (E), and West (W).
 Each cardinal direction is linked to a unique story corresponding to that direction.
 There are also four ordinal or hybrid directions: Northwest (NW), Southeast (SE), Southwest (SW), and Northwest (NW).
 Each hybrid direction is linked to the stories contained within adjacent directions.